Skip to main content

 • -t, --temp: Install as temporary environment (faster, non-persistent)

-• --target TEXT: Custom target directory (defaults to ~/.qbraid/environments or /opt/environments)
+• --target TEXT: Custom target directory (defaults to ~/.qbraid/environments)

-• -y, --yes: Automatically overwrite existing environment without prompting
+• -y, --yes: Automatically proceed with default options without prompting

 • --help: Show this message and exit.